Works Within Road Reserve/Crossover Construction

 Roads managed by VicRoads, are available from the VicRoads website or by calling 131171.
 A list of VicRoads managed roads is also available on Council’s website.

 How to apply for a Works Within a Road Reserve permit

-If Council is the coordinating road authority, complete and submit the Works within Road Reserves Application Form, along with a copy of your traffic management plan to:
+If Council is the coordinating road authority, complete and submit the Application for Works on Road Reserve, along with a copy of your traffic management plan to:

 - Email – email@example.com

 - Mail – Hepburn Shire Council, P.O.
 Box 21, Daylesford 3460 or

 - Bring your form into a Council Customer Service Centre.

 Lodging a Works Within a Road Reserve permit application incurs a fee that is set by the Victorian Government.
 Fees depend on the road classification and work type.
 Please refer to the Schedule of Application Fees and Charges listed on the application form.